You have tried your best in email marketing.

 You can use methods like sunset policy, suppression list to clean your email lists.
 Sunset policy is when you remove subscribers from your email list if they haven't opened or engaged with your emails for a certain amount of time.

 And, it will ensure that your list stays clean, with only subscribers engaging with your content.
 And since actual people do not use spam traps, they don't act like engaged subscribers, which will make it simple for you to detect them.
+Read how SBNRI managed their email list with Mailmodo, leading to a 16% increase in open rates.

 If people have not engaged with your emails in a while, you can send them a final re-engagement email.
 And if they still don't respond, you can remove them from your list.